-One of the problems most Discord users report is the no-audio bug during screen share sessions.
+One of the problems most Discord users report is the “no audio” bug during screen sharing sessions.

-Discord has been aware of this bug since mid-2019.
-To date, they have released several patches that address the issue, and will likely continue doing so until this problem is completely fixed for all users.
+Discord has been aware of this bug since mid-2019 and as of this date, they have released several patches that address the issue, and will likely continue doing so until this problem is completely fixed for all users.

 Table of ContentsShow

 This tip is intended for those who are having audio issues when screen sharing their web browsers.
 It’s a good idea to try this fix first as it’s suggested by the Discord support page itself.
 If your Discord has been plagued by the no-audio bug, do the following:

 - End your screen share session and refresh the Discord app by hitting Ctrl + R.